towolf/towolf.github.com/docs/PsychHardware/iViewXToolbox/tcp_udp_ip/tcpip/tcpip.markdown

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place \- Suite 330, Boston, MA  02111\-1307, USA.
+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA  02111-1307, USA.

-Please, send me an e\-mail if you use this and/or improve it.
+Please, send me an e-mail if you use this and/or improve it.

 Main implementation:              Implementation of windows support:
 ===================